Costa Rican Caribbean Chicken

 3 tablespoons ketchup

 Notes: You can omit the sazón completo.
-I usually have it on hand because it’s easy to get on most Hispanic grocery stores and on Amazon, and it is used to give extra flavor to Costa Rican dishes, much like Salsa Lizano.
+I usually have it on hand because it’s easy to get in most Hispanic grocery stores and on Amazon, and it is used to give extra flavor to Costa Rican dishes, much like Salsa Lizano.

 You can also leave the chicken marinating overnight for extra flavor.